Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Introduction

 In this work, we experimentally demonstrated that the number of photons detected by an SNSPD can be reliably counted, encoded, and stored using a ripple counter based on multiple nTrons.
 The state of the circuit is encoded in levels of persistent current flowing in superconducting loops, similar to an RSFQ counter \cite{chen_rapid_1999}.
 An SNSPD coupled to a single superconducting loop storing single-flux quanta to count photons has been demonstrated \cite{onen_single-photon_2020}.
 A similar approach has been used for optoelectronic spiking neural networks, where Josephson junctions converted SNSPD detection events to circulating currents in a leaky integrating loop \cite{khan_superconducting_2022}.
 However, the maximum number of stored counts was limited and the output was not digital in both configurations.
 The circuit proposed in this work can store multi-digit numbers encoded in a base $\geq 2$, without an intrinsic limitation of counts.
 We designed the ripple counter performing electrothermal simulations and we characterized the bias margins of its building block, an integer-$N$ frequency divider, showing correct counting operations with a tunable $N$.
 We also characterized the margins of a 2-digit counter operating in bases 2 and 3, and we demonstrated photon counting at 405\,nm and 1550\,nm by coupling an SNSPD to a 2-digit counter fabricated on the same niobium nitride thin film.
 As a proof-of-concept, they were partially integrated by being interconnected through a resistor surface-mounted on the printed circuit board (PCB).

-This proof-of-concept work paves the way for the development of imaging schemes that rely on the high efficiency, wide-wavelength sensitivity, and high signal-to-noise ratio of SNSPDs.
-In these applications, the exact number of detected photons per pixel in a time interval is the critical metric, while the individual photon arrival times are not required.
+This proof-of-concept work enables the development of imaging schemes that rely on the high efficiency, wide-wavelength sensitivity, low dark count, and high signal-to-noise ratio of SNSPDs.
+For some applications, the exact number of detected photons per pixel in a time interval is the critical metric, while the individual photon arrival times are not required.
 To evaluate the potential of the nanocryotron ripple counter in such applications, we designed and simulated parallel and serial integrated readout schemes based on hTrons.
 Starting from these simulations, we analyzed design strategies and architectures for reading out an SNSPD megapixel array that can collect tera-counts per second.

 Digitization and signal processing at low temperatures may also be beneficial in applications other than SNSPD arrays.
 Indeed, superconducting systems for quantum computing may benefit from a nearby digital technology that is more resistant to flux noise than RSFQ and can easily interface with CMOS.
 A counter is a critical building block of digital systems.
 Therefore, the broader goal of this paper is to show that a digital architecture entirely based on superconducting nanowires may be possible and advantageous for scaling up superconducting systems.